ELECTRONICS OF EMBEDDED SYSTEMS

 - Introduction to Embedded Systems (ES)

-- Characteristics of an ES: design, market, and ES architecture
+- Characteristics of an ES: design constraints, market and architecture

-- Introduction to the course, lab activities and Embedded Systems (2h)
+- Introduction to the course, to the SE and to the design activities (2h)

 - Circuits for I/O and introduction to the JTAG (2h)

 - Introduction to SoC and SoC BUS (2h)

 - The UART serial port - RS232, RS422, RS485 (2h) protocols

 - Introduction to the IP network and protocols (2h)

 - Introduction to FPGA and Digital Design Flow (2h)